 NordicTrack RW900 review TL;DR: smart rowers don't get much smarter and more immersive than the RW900 thanks to its large screen, touch controls and extensive on-demand workout library.

-NordicTrack RW900: price and availability
+NordicTrack RW900: Price and availability

 The recommended retail price of the NordicTrack RW900 Smart Rower is £1,899 / $1,699 (+ $199 threshold delivery).
-The RW900 can be purchased directly from NordicTrack UK (opens in new tab) and NordicTrack US (opens in new tab) and selected third party retailers.
+The RW900 can be purchased directly from NordicTrack UK and NordicTrack US and selected third-party retailers.

-NordicTrack RW900 review: ergonomics
+NordicTrack RW900 review: Ergonomics

-If you ever ordered and assembled a cardio machine and/or IKEA furniture, you know the pain of trying to work out what that weird symbol means on the instruction manual or which component goes where.
+If you have ever ordered and assembled a cardio machine and/or IKEA furniture, you know the pain of trying to work out what that weird symbol means on the instruction manual or which component goes where.
 That is if you even looked at the manual in the first place and didn't just try to wing the construction process.
 It's all fun and games until you order an expensive NordicTrack rower and realise you haven't got the confidence to put it together.

 The good news is that Nordictrack knows this full well: the rower will be assembled in your house once it's delivered by two engineers.
 When they leave, all you have to do is start rowing on the RW900.

-NordicTrack RW900 review: operating the rower
+NordicTrack RW900 review: Operating the rower

 As mentioned in the intro, the RW900 features an automatic resistance adjustment system that matches the resistance level of the rower to the iFit workout you're doing at the moment.
 You can also manually adjust the air resistance level using the airflow control dial on the fan itself.
-In my experience, the 20-something magnetic resistance levels are more than enough to play around with and these can be adjusted on the screen which is more convenient than unbuckling yourself and moving the physical dial on the fan.
+In my experience, the 20-something magnetic resistance levels are more than enough to play around with, and these can be adjusted on the screen, which is more convenient than unbuckling yourself and moving the physical dial on the fan.

 The workout list in iFit is easy to peruse using the 22-inch touchscreen.
 Search results are laid out nicely and can be filtered and previewed before you go ahead with any workout.
-The only physical button is the volume control button at the bottom right hand side of the screen.
+The only physical button is the volume control button at the bottom right-hand side of the screen.
 Much like on the phone, once pressed, you can also adjust the volume using the sliders on the touch screen.

 NordicTrack RW900 review: iFit workouts

 The large screen makes it super-immersive to stream iFit workouts on the NordicTrack RW900.
-Rowing as a type of exercising can be pretty hard to get into and has a steep learning curve, but with the beginner-friendly iFit workouts, you can ease yourself into the exercise gently.
+Rowing as a type of exercise can be pretty hard to get into and has a steep learning curve, but with the beginner-friendly iFit workouts, you can ease yourself into the exercise gently.

 Better still, you can find other things than just rowing workouts in the iFit library.
 Meditation, strength, exercise bike etc. workouts and live sessions can be found in the ever-expanding library, so if you have some dumbbells or kettlebells at home, you can make good use of them too with iFit.

-My favourites were outdoor rowing workouts: with these you can get fit and go travelling (virtually) at the same time.
+My favourites were outdoor rowing workouts: with these, you can get fit and go travelling (virtually) at the same time.
 Outdoor locations include Lake Bled in Slovenia, Spanish rivers and even sessions captured on the River Thames.
 Thanks to the combination of POV-style videos and the immersive 22-inch screen, you can really get lost in your sessions and build strength and endurance without even realising you're working out.

-NordicTrack RW900 review: verdict
+NordicTrack RW900 review: Verdict

-The Nordictrack RW900 rower is great, beginner-friendly rower for those with a larger budget to spend on home gym equipment.
+The Nordictrack RW900 rower is a great, beginner-friendly rower for those with a larger budget to spend on home gym equipment.
 The large touchscreen makes this rower extremely user-friendly, not to mention the automatic resistance system and foldable, space-saver design that's ideal for smaller living spaces.

 Thanks to the iFit workout library and live workouts, both amateurs and pros are likely to find at least a few dozens of exercises to follow along.
 The family membership also allows more than one person to set up a profile and track progress using the single rower alone.

-NordicTrack RW900 review: also consider
+NordicTrack RW900 review: Also consider